-Faculties of Agriculture, Architecture, Dentistry, Engineering, Medicine and Veterinary Science and Board of Studies in Divinity
+Faculties of Agriculture, Architecture, Dentistry, Engineering, Medicine and Veterinary Science, and Board of Studies in Divinity

-5. A student enrolled for a degree in the Faculties of Agriculture, Architecture, Dentistry, Engineering, Medicine or Veterinary Science or for the degree of Bachelor of Divinity who, without permission of the Faculty or Board of Studies concerned, discontinues a year after one-third of the instruction in the courses in any year have been completed or discontinues a course after one-third of the instruction in that course has been completed, shall be deemed to have failed such year or course as appropriate.
+- 8. (1) This Resolution shall apply to candidates for a degree of Bachelor in the Faculty of Agriculture, Architecture, Dentistry, Engineering, Medicine or Veterinary Science or for the degree of Bachelor of Divinity. - (2) A candidate who discontinues enrolment in a course or year before one-third of the lectures and other formal instruction in that course or year has been completed shall be recorded as 'Discontinued with permission'.